-• Any member of the household has been evicted from federally-assisted housing in the last 3 years for drug-related criminal activity.
-HUD permits, but does not require, the PHA to admit an otherwise-eligible family if the household member has completed a PHA-approved drug rehabilitation program or the circumstances which led to eviction no longer exist (e.g., the person involved in the criminal activity no longer lives in the household).
+Any member of the household has been evicted from federally-assisted housing in the last twelve months for drug-related criminal activity.
+HUD permits, but does not require, the PHA to admit notherwise-eligible family if the household member has completed a PHAapproved drug rehabilitation program or the circumstances which led to eviction no longer exist (e.g., the person involved in the criminal activity no longer lives in the household).

-The PHA will admit an otherwise-eligible family who was evicted from federallyassisted housing within the past 3 years for drug-related criminal activity, if the PHA is able to verify that the household member who engaged in the criminal activity has completed a supervised drug rehabilitation program approved by the PHA, or the person who committed the crime, is no longer living in the household.
+The PHA will admit an otherwise-eligible family who was evicted from federally-assisted housing within the past twelve months for drug-related criminal activity, if the PHA is able to verify that the household member who engaged in the criminal activity has completed a supervised drug rehabilitation program approved by the PHA, or the personwho committed the crime, is no longer living in the household.